capierc3/StarfinderGM/README.md

 current funchtions include searching through and reading the database by equipment type then filtering by sub type and levels
 ## Galaxy bulder and vier
-Currently only useable in a CLI enviorment. lets you add sectors to the galaxy and view existing systems.
+Currently only useable in a CLI enviorment. lets you add sectors to the galaxy and view existing systems. on View Body #: command '0' will send back to start.
 ## rest
 function of other options still in development.